Is dry January worth it?

 Key points:

-- Cutting down on alcohol has many benefits including: less health risks, saving money, and a lower sugar intake.
+- Cutting down on alcohol has many benefits including: less health risks, saving money, and a lower calorie intake.

 - It can be challenging to cut down on alcohol when drinking is the norm.
 There are lots of websites that offer support.